 Many of you have reached out over the years to ask me about wine, specifically what wines would pair well with the various dishes I cook up, especially the meat dishes.
-I’m really happy to have a simple answer for you now and to hook you up with a free bottle of wine in the process.

 I’ll admit that I have sometimes chosen wines just because of their label (and I’m guessing some of you know what I’m talking about).
 Choosing wine shouldn’t be a guessing game and learning about wine should be fun, not overbearing or pretentious.
-Enter Club W, my new go-to source for everything vino-related.
-Since partnering with this new online gem, the guessing and the fretting I used to do is no more and I’ve discovered some great wines to boot.

-And when you’re ready to choose the 3 bottles you’d like shipped to you every month, these are the things that I think about when deciding:
+These are the things that I think about when deciding:

 - Tannins pair well with fats because they create a slightly dry mouth feel.
 When cooking that juicy porterhouse with its beautiful streaks of white marbling, opt for black grape wines such as Cabernet Sauvignon and Merlot for the most tannins, followed by Pinot Noir, Tempranillo and Sangiovese.